Monday - Time to finish test, if needed. Article of the week once everyone is done.

-Monday - Post-trial reading questions with a partner.
+Monday - Finish trial scene, if necessary.
+Post-trial reading questions with a partner.
 Reading articles on "the poor white woman" in connection to Mayella Ewell.
 Exit slip on moral growth as we move toward the end of the book.
 Continue with the movie, if time.

-Tuesday - DO NOW to begin class.
+Tuesday - QUIZ on the trial scene and vocab.
 Read the incident of Tom Robinson at the jail as a close reading.
 Monuments and Memorials activity.
 Students will discuss the importance of monuments, what they mean, and then create one for a character that they deem worthy from the book.
 Share out designs and reasoning.

-Friday - The end of the book will be due.
-The unit test will be a week from today.
+Friday - The end of the book will be due on Monday.
+The unit test will be next Wednesday.
 Today we will finish the film and then compare and contrast the movie to the book with post-reading/viewing questions.
 Class discussion.
 Exit slip.

 Friday - DO NOW: Who do you think Harper Lee intended to be the hero of the story?